Duration

 The course tutors include members of teaching staff from Early Childhood Studies courses within The School of Education, Froebel College, University of Roehampton.

-The course starts at the end of October 2022 and finishes in July 2023 when final course work is submitted.
-The 2021-2022 course indicative dates are below.
+The course starts at the end of October 2023 and finishes in July 2024 when final course work is submitted.
 Please note that these dates are provisional and may be subject to change.

 Attendance is key to successful completion of the course.
 For students living at a distance from London, tutorials can be arranged via virtual meetings and it is possible that visits to local settings can be organised.
 There will also be opportunities for students to participate in research seminars and Froebel Network events over the course.